 In addition, Boston311 is a hotline available to Boston residents.
 If you live in Boston, you can dial 3-1-1.

 Volunteers at The Greater Boston Food Bank play a critical role in helping to end hunger in Eastern Massachusetts, and their role is even more critical now given the COVID-19 crisis.
-To ensure the safety of volunteers and our front-line staff we’ve instituted the following changes to our volunteer program:
+We value the health of our community and are following guidelines provided by the CDC, state and local public health officials.

 The Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA) and the Massachusetts Department of Public Health (MDPH) are not aware of any reports at this time that suggest COVID-19 can be transmitted by food or food packaging.